Deadbush225/RePhraser/README.md

 ## Usage:

 Go to any terminal and run:

 ```
 python -m rephraser
 ```

 ## Other licenses

-Icons used in the application are by [Yusuke Kamiyaman](http://p.yusukekamiyamane.com/).
+Icons used in the application are from [Yusuke Kamiyaman](http://p.yusukekamiyamane.com/).